thingsdb/ThingsDocs/v0/content/watching/on-update.md

 .person = Person{name: "Iris"};
 ```

-The mutation event of creating the `Person` above contains a empty key `""` with
+The mutation event of creating the `Person` above contains an empty key `""` with
-and `array` of *fields*.
-They refer to the *fields* of type with `type_id:0`
+an `array` of *fields*.
+They refer to the *fields* of the Type with `type_id:0`
 which can be found at key `"."`.
 The ID of the instance is equal to a normal *thing*
-and can be found with key `"#"`, so ID 5 in the example result below.
+and can be found with key `"#"`, so the ID is 5 in the example result below.
 For more
-information on how to parse a type instance, look at the [mutation format](../../data-types/type#mutation-format) documentation.
+information on how to parse a Type instance, look at the [mutation format](../../data-types/type#mutation-format) documentation.

 ```json
 {